 Presumptive positive case of COVID-19: Individual who has tested positive for the virus that causes COVID-19 in at least one respiratory specimen, but testing was conducted at the local or state level.
 Currently, presumptive positive cases must have samples undergo confirmatory testing at CDC.

 Persons Under Investigation (PUI): Any person who is currently under investigation for having the virus that causes COVID-19, or who was under investigation but tested negative for the virus.

-483 (~27%) of the 1,848 confirmed cases among Valley residents, are individuals who currently reside in a nursing home, assisted living facility, group home, or other similar setting at the time of testing.
+511 (~18%) of the 3,619 confirmed cases among Valley residents, are individuals who resided in a nursing home, assisted living facility, group home, or other similar setting at the time of testing.